do-ob-io/auth/packages/crypto/README.md

 (async () => {
   const wc = await webcrypto();

-  // Use the webcrypto API
+  // Use the native webcrypto API
 })();
 ```